TheArchitectDev/Architect.AmbientContexts/README.md

 	{
 		// Snip

-		// Take the clock's current time, and pin it until the scope is disposed, so that the entire batch works with this time using var clockScope = new ClockScope(Clock.UtcNow);
+		// Take the clock's current time, and pin it until the scope is disposed
+		// Now the entire batch works with this timestamp using var clockScope = new ClockScope(Clock.UtcNow);

 		foreach (var order in orders)